cop-pilot-eu/cicd-documentation/cluster-documentation.md

 Guide:
 https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/#helm

-Once ArgoCD is installed, you need to log in to ArgoCD UI and add the COP-PILOT Helm Chart Repository to the known repo list (guide).
-Project field should be “default”. o	Ιf you have any doubts about filling in the fields, try the command `helm registry login {registry name} –username {username} –password {password}` until it succeeds.
+- Once ArgoCD is installed, you need to log in to ArgoCD UI and add the COP-PILOT Helm Chart Repository to the known repo list (guide).
+Project field should be “default”.
+Ιf you have any doubts about filling in the fields, try the command `helm registry login {registry name} –username {username} –password {password}` until it succeeds.
 Then input these values in the ArgoUI.
 In case of an OCI registry, remember to tick the box “Enable OCI”.

 ------------------------------------------------------------------------